Hungary’s Orban Meets Putin in Push for Peace Talks on Russia–Ukraine War

 Mr. Zelenskyy expressed openness to negotiations early on in the war but has since rejected any talks until Russia withdraws from the territories it has taken so far in the conflict and Crimea, which Russia annexed in 2014.

-Two Russian soldiers patrol in the Mariupol drama theatre, which was bombed on March 16, in Mariupol, Ukraine, on April 12, 2022.
+Two Russian soldiers patrol in the Mariupol drama theatre, which was bombed on March 16 in Mariupol, Ukraine, on April 12, 2022.
 (Alexander Nemenov/AFP via Getty Images)

-Two Russian soldiers patrol in the Mariupol drama theatre, which was bombed on March 16, in Mariupol, Ukraine, on April 12, 2022.
-(Alexander Nemenov/AFP via Getty Images)
+Two Russian soldiers patrol in the Mariupol drama theatre, which was bombed on March 16 in Mariupol, Ukraine, on April 12, 2022.
+Alexander Nemenov/AFP via Getty Images

 Even as his allies rejected his efforts, Mr. Orban said the conflict will not simply end without an intermediary stepping up and beginning a dialogue.

-Mr. Orban began his term this week as the rotating president of the EU, and has pledged to use his position to advance a dialogue between Russia and Ukraine.
+Mr. Orban began his term this week as the rotating president of the EU and has pledged to use his position to advance a dialogue between Russia and Ukraine.

 “Even if the rotating EU Presidency has no mandate to negotiate on behalf of the EU, we cannot sit back and wait for the war to miraculously end,” he said.

-While admitting he lacks authority to speak for the EU, Mr. Orban said his visits with Mr. Zelenskyy and Mr. Putin could open the way for more productive talks within the 27 EU member states.
+While admitting he lacks the authority to speak for the EU, Mr. Orban said his visits with Mr. Zelenskyy and Mr. Putin could open the way for more productive talks within the 27 EU member states.

-Mr. Putin said in a Friday press statement that Ukraine’s backers are the ones who are prolonging the conflict.
+Mr. Putin said in a July 5 press statement that Ukraine’s backers are the ones who are prolonging the conflict.

 “I have repeatedly said that we remain open for a discussion on a political and diplomatic settlement.
-However, the opposite side only makes clear its reluctance to resolve this issue in this manner,” the Russian leader said. a“Ukraine’s sponsors continue using this country and its people as a ram, making it a victim in the confrontation with Russia.”
+However, the opposite side only makes clear its reluctance to resolve this issue in this manner,” the Russian leader said.
+“Ukraine’s sponsors continue using this country and its people as a ram, making it a victim in the confrontation with Russia.”

 The Associated Press contributed to this article.